bjocallaghan/book-of-hours-utils/README.md

-# book-of-hours-utils
+# Book of Hours Utilities

-Book of Hours Utilities
+Use the currently unlocked books and skills to calculate the max principle.